MooersLab/MooersLab/README.md

 We are not computer scientists, but we do write a little code.
 We have made some software tools to ease the writing of PyMOL scrpts for making molecular images.
-These tools are available for the top 20 text editors and Jupyter and Colab notebooks.
+These tools are available for the top 19 text editors and for the Jupyter, Colab, and Rmardown notebooks.

 <!--
 (PS The ultimate text editor for writing prose and code is Emacs.